Tropical Cyclones: What's in a Name?

 Of these seven areas, the Northwest Pacific and Northeast Pacific basins tend to be the busiest, as this frequency plot for tropical cyclones suggests.
 It shows the average number of occurrences (from 1972 to 2001) that the center of a tropical cyclone occupied an area with dimensions of one degree latitude by one degree longitude (based on each storm's best track).
 The dark red color indicates the highest average of such occurrences and thus marks the core of these breeding basins for tropical cyclones.
 Meanwhile, some areas in the tropics are nearly entirely free of tropical cyclones.
 While tropical cyclones can form outside of the seven areas listed above, it happens relatively infrequently.
 For example, the southern Atlantic Ocean (south of the equator) is rarely home to tropical cyclones.

 With tropical cyclones in any basin possibly impacting multiple countries, how do forecasters keep tabs on all of them?
 The World Meteorology Organization created a branch called the Tropical Cyclone Programme (TCP) to ensure that all countries bordering and within each basin are adequately prepared for the threat posed by tropical cyclones.
 To accomplish this goal, the TCP's primary responsibility is to establish a nationally and regionally coordinated network of forecasting centers.
-To define areas of responsibility, they partitioned the tropical-cyclone basins and assigned Regional Climate Centres (RCCs), which issue the official forecasts and advisories for their respective basins (see figure below).
+To define areas of responsibility, they partitioned the tropical-cyclone basins and assigned Regional Climate Centers (RCCs), which issue the official forecasts and advisories for their respective basins (see figure below).
 If you wish, you can check out the WMO Web Page that lists the links to the Tropical Cyclone RCCs where you can access all the current RCC advisories.

 Although each RCC is responsible for issuing the official forecasts and advisories for their jurisdiction, there can be multiple cities which issue warnings for various countries under the umbrella of a single RCC.
 For example, the official advisories and forecasts for the Atlantic Basin come from: the National Hurricane Center in Miami, but the Canadian Hurricane Centre in Dartmouth, Nova Scotia issues warnings when tropical cyclones threaten Canada, using the National Hurricane Center's products as their basis.
 Keep in mind that Atlantic hurricanes and tropical storms moving northward along the East Coast can pose a significant threat to the Canadian Maritimes (the provinces of New Foundland, Nova Scotia, New Brunswick, and Prince Edward Island).